 If you’re completely new to singing, you may start to see micro-gains from day one.
 You may instantly fix something that you were doing completely wrong.
 No matter your pace, it is fun to learn about your vocal anatomy and how it all works.
 Your voice is the most complex musical instrument out there.

 When learning to sing, you’ll learn to take tiny muscles and produce big sounds.
 Beyond that, your neural connections will love it.
-From the mindful deep breathing to the science behind sound, learning to sing is a fascinating and rejuvenating study.
+From mindful deep breathing to the science behind sound, learning to sing is a fascinating and rejuvenating study.

 Here are 10 ways to improve your singing skills that do not depend on natural talent.
 They depend on YOU doing what you need to do in order to learn to sing.

-1. Learn To Breathe Correctly
+1. Breathe Correctly

 You may be thinking, “What?
 Learn how to breathe?
 I already know how to breathe!”